To find out about licensure requirements and dates and locations of licensure exams, contact your state licensure board.

 California, as with all 50 states across the U.S., requires that engineers be licensed in order to practice engineering, particularly in private practice or in working with governmental and/or municipal projects.
 Each State has its own licensing board with nuances in how PE licensure is applied for and obtained.
 All 50 states require passing of the Engineer-In-Training / Engineering Intern exam, some level of professional experience, followed by passing of the Principles and Practice of Engineering exam, which result in the PE license.

-But PEs don't exist for just the right to practice - California Society of Professional Engineers (CSPE) is the advocate for the ethical practice of engineering in the novel ways engineering and technology will be impacting the present and future state of the greater public good.
+But PEs don't exist for just the right to practice - NSPE-California is the advocate for the ethical practice of engineering in the novel ways engineering and technology will be impacting the present and future state of the greater public good.

 Where a certificate or certification program verifies one's skill in a particular area, a license is a public verification of the practice of skill(s) in the context where public safety and well being are affected.